ccodwg/Covid19CanadaArchive/README.md

 * [Covid Écoles Québec: Number of schools](https://www.covidecolesquebec.org/liste-alphabtique)
     * [Excel spreadsheet](https://drive.google.com/file/d/1xOl0uhyx9IuHZfJuRH-OR7BcGFuWYUex/view): [other/qc/covid-ecoles-quebec-school-list/COVIDECOLESQUEBEC.xlsx](https://github.com/jeanpaulrsoucy/covid-19-canada-gov-data/tree/master/other/qc/covid-ecoles-quebec-school-list) (original file name is COVIDECOLESQUEBEC_20200905.xlsx, renamed to avoid confusion)
     * Terms of use: TBD

+## Data notes

+On several occasions, the nightly archival script has failed to run.
+Depending on when the failure was identified, this may have resulted in a partial or total loss of archival data for that day.
+A list of these days is provided below:

+* Wednesday, October 21, 2020
+* Thursday, November 19, 2020

+In the future, a package will be provided to more easily access the data provided in this archive and to document missing or incomplete data.

 ## Acknowledgements